wp-plugins/lightbox-plus/readme.txt

 = Usage =

-Note that getting the caption to appear in the overlay image by using the caption options built into WordPress Lightbox Plus uses the image title which is generated by "Edit Image Title" field and not the "Edit Caption Field."
+Note that getting the caption to appear in the overlay image by using the caption options built into WordPress Lightbox Plus ColorBox uses the image title which is generated by "Edit Image Title" field and not the "Edit Caption Field."
 You can also manually add lightbox tags to your images using the following instructions.

 1. Add a rel="lightbox[uniqueID|filename]" attribute to any link tag to activate the lightbox, include a name between square brackets in the rel attibute.
 For example: